Resources

 - Pregnancy: Based on animal data, may cause fetal harm.

-- Lactation: Advise patients not to breastfeed during treatment with Brekiya autoinjector and for 3 days after the last dose.
+- Lactation: Advise not to use during breastfeeding and for 3 days after the last dose.